minvws/nl-kat-coordination/docs/source/about-openkat/what-is-openkat.rst

 External timestamps
 -------------------
-All output from the scans is stored, with its meta data, hashed and timestamped by an external server.
+All output from the scans is stored, with its metadata, hashed and timestamped by an external server.
 This allows you to 'prove' which information was collected, how and when.

 Datamodel